xietao0221/LeetCode/README.md

 - because you cannot include invalid word in window, so if the current target is invalid, you immediately move left bound to the right bound, clear all variables and search again
 - if(currMap.get(target) <= map.get(target)) count++, which means you includes one valid word in window; otherwise, you includes a duplicate in window, you need to shrink the left bound until this duplicate removed
 - when count == size, you output the result and move left bound to the right bound

+Word Pattern: (205, 290)
+(205) two solutions

+- use hash map and hash set: if map contains the key, we check if values are the same; otherwise, we put the (key, value) pair into map, and then check if the set contains value already, if so, return false, because this value is mapped before
+- use int[]: create an array whose length is 256 * 2, the first part is for string1, the second is for string2; positions[tempS] and positions[tempT + 256] should be equal

 Read4: (157, 158)
 the difference between call once and call multiple times is: before call read4(), we should check if indexTmpBuf is 0, if so we have to call read4(), otherwise we do not need to, we just copy from tmpBuf to buf